JanMouwes/uni-svp2p-intro-to-functional-programming/README.md

 ## Contents

-TODO
+ 1. What is Functional Programming?
+  1.1 Imperative vs Declarative, Functional vs Object Oriented
+  1.2 Examples of imperative vs functional style
+ 2. Functional Programming: an overview
+  2.1 Principles of FP
+  2.2 FP and code quality: reasoning about your code
+  2.3 Functional language features
+ 3. Recommended reading

 ## What is Functional Programming?

 Functional Programming (FP) is a programming paradigm that orients itself around functions and function composition.
 It is *not* bound by language necessarily, though certain languages accommodate it more easily than others.
+We will see examples of this in the section about language features.

 ### Imperative vs Declarative, Functional vs Object Oriented